vwkd/code-system/src/languages/rust/struct/Arc.md

 ## Introduction

-smart pointer
+- smart pointer

-Atomic Rc
-Send and sync

-like Rc, but thread safe, can pass to multiple threads
+- like Rc, but `Send` and `Sync`

-can use with mutex for shared ownership and mutability
+- for multi-threaded, thread-safe